 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î In our classrooms, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult help i.e. pupils are encouraged to seek help from alternative sources before asking the teacher or teaching assistant.
-All staff facilitate independence from all pupils.
-Pupils have personalised equipment and resources to help them learn including talking tins, coloured overlays, number squares, timers, success criteria with visual prompts, A range of personalised resources will be available to support our pupils with developing self-help skills & independence, such as: Personalised visual timetables / schedules Objects of reference where
+These include: Peer support Sourcing classroom resources All staff facilitate independence from all pupils.
+Pupils have personalised equipment and resources to help them learn including talking tins, coloured overlays, number squares, timers, success criteria with visual prompts, spelling cards etc. Instructions and expectations are repeated / supported, as necessary.
+A range of personalised resources will be available to support our pupils with developing self-help skills &amp; independence, such as: Personalised visual timetables / schedules.
+Objects of reference where appropriate NOW and NEXT planning boards Core Boards Choice Boards